Lisp-Stat/documentation/content/en/docs/Tutorials/basics.md

     concentration, a measure of metabolic activity, recorded for 18 cross country skiers during a relay race.
-These data are in the variables `age` and `cpk` in the file `metabolism.lsp`.
+These data are in the variables `age` and `cpk` in the file `metabolism.lisp`.
 Plot the data and describe any relationship you observe between age and CPK concentration.

 ### Plotting Functions

+TODO: Implement geom:function

 Plotting the sine function in the previous section was a bit cumbersome.
 As an alternative we can use the function `plot-function` to plot a